I had an accident while hauling my boat. What coverages apply?

 Is my trailer also covered by auto insurance?

 You may be required to schedule (specifically list) the trailer on your auto insurance policy and pay extra for collision and comprehensive coverage limits that apply to your trailer.
 If your trailer is not listed on your policy, you may have limited coverage or no coverage at all.
-You're your policy or check with your agent to understand if your boat-hauling trailer is covered by your car insurance policy.
+You're your policy or check with your insurance provider to understand if your boat-hauling trailer is covered by your car insurance policy.

 If your trailer is damaged in a collision, collision coverage may help pay for repairs.
 If the trailer is stolen or damaged by something like hail or vandalism, your comprehensive coverage may help pay for repairs.
 Collision coverage and comprehensive coverage each have a deductible you'd have to pay toward repairs after a covered claim.